 Tools needed: Old toothbrush, brush, clean rag or towel, and bucket

-Here are Rodriguez’s steps for how to clean a carpet without a steam cleaner:
+How to deep clean a carpet without a machine:

 - Get a bucket of warm water and your preferred cleaning tool ready.